-According to several philosophers and biologists, our standard evolutionary theory hasn’t merely led us to get the ontology of organisms and evolution wrong (Walsh 2015), but has created significant explanatory gaps which may, in part, be advanced if one could incorporate the notion of biological agency and purposiveness into contemporary biology (Sultan, Moczek, and Walsh 2021; Jaeger 2022).
+According to several philosophers and biologists, our standard evolutionary theory hasn’t merely led us to get the ontology of organisms and evolution wrong (Walsh 2015), but has created significant explanatory gaps which may be bridged if one could incorporate the notion of biological agency and purposiveness into contemporary biology (Sultan, Moczek, and Walsh 2021; Jaeger 2022).
 On this view, an agency perspective is one of many complementary perspectives which biology can and should take on their object of study.
 An agency perspective is useful for making sense of findings that highlight the active role that organisms play in their evolution through the generation of environmentally responsive phenotypes (ibid).
 The agency of life may also be important for better understanding the nature of cancer and multicellularity (Soto et al. 2016; Sonnenschein and Soto 2016; Levin 2019), and for opening up new avenues for the study of the evolution of cognition (Lyon 2015; Ginsburg and Jablonka 2019; Bechtel and Bich 2021).
-Teleology in particular may prove crucial to distinguishing different ways in which organisms construct their niches: through goal-directed behavior that aims at such construction, or merely as contributors (Aaby and Desmond 2021).
-The foregoing remain tentative suggestions that standard theories of biology may be reaching their limits because they fundamentally remain “object theories”, when biology may now need to incorporate “subject theories” (Levins and Lewontin 2009; Walsh 2018).
+Teleology may prove crucial to distinguishing different ways in which organisms construct their niches: through goal-directed behavior that aims at such construction, or merely as contributors (Aaby and Desmond 2021).
+The foregoing are tentative suggestions that standard theories of biology may be reaching their limits because they fundamentally remain “object theories”, when biology may now need to incorporate “subject theories” (Levins and Lewontin 2009; Walsh 2018).

 At the heart of these proposals is a critique of reductionism as both an ontology and a method.
 The Modern Synthesis was a synthesis of sub-organismal biology (Mendelian and molecular genetics) and supra-organismal biology (populations) that neglected the organism itself, and by extension phenomena for which they are necessary parts of the explanation.
 But there are good, practical reasons why reductionism has been a dominant methodological principle in the life sciences, and why organicist biology —which favored an organism-centered account of teleology and flourished in the interwar period— was ultimately sidelined by the MES (Esposito 2013; Baedke 2019; Baedke, Fábregas-Tejeda, and Prieto 2021).
 Advancing biology requires developing tools, models, methods, and theoretical principles that are useful to practicing biologists.
 And if teleology does prove to be useful, it is difficult if impossible to know ahead of time exactly how biologists at large will make use of it.
 Doing so will require useful operationalizations and models of purportedly teleological processes; models that may very well be distorted and idealized to fit the needs of the biologist (Potochnik 2017; Godfrey-Smith 2001, 289).
 In fact, models that successfully predict and explain goal-directed phenomena in biology may not only be agnostic about the ontological status of the entities in question but also be useful precisely for this reason (Pezzulo and Levin 2016, 3–4).

-Furthermore, it should be remembered that the failure of reductionism does not automatically imply that teleological explanations will be a necessary (or useful) part of the future of biology.
+Furthermore, it should be remembered that the failure of reductionism does not imply that teleological explanations will be a necessary (or useful) part of the future of biology.
 Nor should we assume that contemporary biological theories need to be revised simply because they get the metaphysics of life wrong (Walsh 2015, xii).
 This is in fact unsurprising given that, again, truthfulness is regularly discarded as an epistemic ideal in scientific theories and models in favor of empirical adequacy and usefulness.